jamesadevine/pldi-artifact-evaluation/README.md

    - attach micro:bit via USB cable to computer
    - copy **ARTIFACT/binary.hex** to micro:bit drive
    - experiment as in paper
-      - turn accelerometer face down to active nite lite logic (check mark on 5x5)
+      - turn accelerometer face down to active night light logic (check mark on 5x5)
       - put light sensor in fist and hold tightly
       - see how slider affects brightness of LED ring
-   - OPTIONAL build "nite lite" program from sources using MakeCode CLI
+   - OPTIONAL build "night light" program from sources using MakeCode CLI
    - OPTIONAL (Figure 3) load the project into https://makecode.microbit.org/ as follows
       - go to https://makecode.microbit.org/
       - press "Import" button on right side of home screen